mongodb-partners/MEANStack_with_Atlas_on_AWS_EB/README.md

  ![](https://github.com/Babusrinivasan76/ebintegrationwithatlas/blob/main/images/16.EBcreateasampleapp16.png)

  f.
-Update the configuration parameters for Loadbalancer
+Update the configuration parameters for Loadbalancer in the below sequence (only)

-  update the Process - deafult port  to 8000
+  a. update the Processes - deafult : Change the port to 8000

-  Add a new process for the backend with port 5200
+  b.
+Add a new process for the backend with port 5200 and HTTP code to 200,404

-  insert a new listener for the backend process created.
+  c. insert a new listener for the backend process created.

  ![](https://github.com/Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/blob/main/images/16.EBcreateasampleapp14.png)